 Is it dangerous to eat raw tofu?

+Can you eat raw tofu?
 It's not dangerous, as long as you take care to observe good hygiene.
 As we mention below, just like any other food, if tofu is not stored and prepared correctly, you run the risk of bacterial contamination, and you could get sick.
 But that's not specific to eating raw tofu.
-It's no more dangerous than most other foods, and when compared to certain items, like salad leaves or raw chicken has a much lower risk of food poisoning even if prepared carelessly.
+It's no more dangerous than most other foods, and when compared to certain items, like salad leaves or raw chicken, it has a much lower risk of food poisoning even if prepared carelessly.
 Of course, we recommend that you always take the proper precautions with any food you plan to eat or serve.

 Does cooking with tofu change the texture?

 If you know how to cook tofu, you'll have noticed that there is a change in texture, although this depends to a degree on the specific cooking methods you use.
 The main difference between eating raw and cooked tofu is that when cooked, a lot of the moisture evaporates from the tofu, leading to a firmer and chewier texture.
 This is especially true when frying tofu at a high temperature, for example in stir-fries.
 It's less of an issue with recipes where the tofu is cooked in liquid, such as in a soup.

 Yes, of course, it's possible to get food poisoning from tofu, as it is with all foods.
 It all depends on the quality of production, storage and preparation of the tofu.
 Cooking tofu is one way of mitigating the risk of food poisoning, but there's no reason that raw tofu can't be eaten safely as long as you stick to basic food hygiene principles, as you would when preparing any raw meal.

 There isn't just one answer to this question.
 It depends on where the tofu is stored, whether it's been opened or not, and whether or not you freeze.
 The best thing to do would be to read our article about how long tofu lasts, depending on these various factors.